w99dyy/svg-converter.github.io/README.md

 - Live preview of processed SVG
 - One-click download

-## How to Deploy on GitHub Pages

-1. Create a new repository on GitHub
-2. Upload all files from this project to the repository
-3. Go to Settings > Pages
-4. Select "main" branch and "/ (root)" folder
-5. Click "Save" - your site will be live at `https://[username].github.io/[repository-name]/`

 ## How to Use

 1. Drag an SVG file into the upload area or click to browse